dairycultist/New-Hand-in-Mootown/README.md

 Every product (crops, milk, and moo moos) can be sold for a base rate, but moo moos will often request you feed them a certain amount of a certain crop, rewarding you with bottles of their own milk which sells for much more than the crops they ate.
+Thus, even if a crop is no longer viable for selling, you'll still want to farm it when a moo moo is requesting it!
 Performing these requests improves your friendship with the moo moo, and once you've fully befriended a moo moo you can go inside their (uniquely designed!) house like in Stardew Valley.

 dialogue system